We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-Finding the right travel insurance is not only comparing the different levels of cover provided but also feeling confident in the insurance provider that you take the cover out with.
-As one of Australia’s most recognised financial institutions, NAB provides customers with a range of banking and financial protection solutions which now extends to include travel insurance.
+Finding the right travel insurance is not only about comparing different levels of cover offered, but it is also about feeling confident in the insurance provider that you take the cover out with.
+As a recognised Australian financial institution, NAB provides customers with a range of banking and financial protection solutions which now extends to include travel insurance.
 This review will explore the different travel cover options available from NAB.

 Who is NAB Travel Insurance?

-- International Cover: This insurance is for a single international trips and offers a wide range of medical and travel benefits
+- Comprehensive Plan (International).
+This is the highest level of single-trip cover you can get for an international trip, and it offers a wide range of medical and travel benefits.

-- Domestic Cover: This is a single trip insurance policy for when you are travelling within Australia for a period of up to 35 days
+- Domestic Plan.
+This is a single-trip insurance policy for when you are travelling within Australia.

-- Annual Cover: This is a 12-month travel insurance specifically for frequent travellers, providing cover for an unlimited number of trips in any 12-month period.
-It can be taken out as both domestic and international cover.
-Maximum period for any one Journey is 37 days for leisure travel or 90 days for business travel.
+- Multi-trip Plan.
+This is a 12-month travel insurance policy designed for frequent travellers, providing cover for an unlimited number of trips in any 12-month period.
+It can be taken out as either domestic or international cover.
+The maximum period for any single journey is 15 days, 30 days or 45 days.

-The NAB travel insurance options cover a whole range of incidences, such as lost luggage, accidental demise, permanent disability and travel cancellation.
+The NAB travel insurance options cover a wide range of situations, such as lost luggage, accidental death, permanent disability and travel cancellation.
 You do not have to wait to get approved, as the insurance is approved on the spot.
-The international travel insurance policy covers emergency medical and hospital expenses and offers round-the-clock emergency assistance.

 NAB Travel Insurance Policies

-There are three different types of NAB Travel Insurance policies to choose from.
+There are five different NAB Travel Insurance policies to choose from.

 This is comprehensive travel insurance for when you are travelling within Australia.
 It offers the following benefits:

-- Cancellation Fees and Lost Deposits: Provides cover for cancellation fees and lost deposits if you have paid for your travel in advance and the arrangement gets cancelled for unforeseen reasons, like natural disaster, sickness, accident, strikes or collisions.
+- Cancellation.
+Provides cover for cancellation if you have paid for your travel in advance and the arrangement gets cancelled for unforeseen reasons, like natural disaster, sickness, accident or strikes.

-- Travel Delay Allowance: Provides cover for meals and accommodation if your trip gets delayed beyond the initial six hours of delay.
+- Travel delay expense.
+Provides cover for meals and accommodation if your trip gets delayed beyond the initial six hours of delay.

 If you are travelling overseas, you can take advantage of this travel insurance from NAB.
 It offers the following benefits.